caxerx/PoEHarvestPlanner/README.md

 # Harvest Planner
-### Harvest is not going to core mechanic.
-The future development will depend on how GGG integrate harvest into core game.
+### GGG confirmed that you do not need to manage the Sacred Grove anymore.

 Try it out on https://harvest.iw.gy/